RVNayan/4R-mechanism-plotter/README.md

   <img src="gitgif2.gif" alt="Image 2" width="300"/>
 </div>

-Please install the following python libaries in you System.
-Note installing each one of these is necessary for proper functioning of code.
+Please install the following python libaries in you System
 1. Pandas
 2. Numpy
 3. matplotlib
 4. OpenCV
 5. os

+**Note** installing all of the above packages is necessary for proper functioning of program.
 This code is written in Jupyter Notebook.
 A .py version will be made available soon.